Land Occupancy and Property Ownership

 - John Smith and Catherine Smith, educators, 69 and one half acres 1974

 From this list we glimpse the lineage of one place in Penns Woods between 1766 and the present.
 A 2010 tax map showing present-day lot boundaries, when laid over the original 1766 tract, shows two centuries of reconfiguration.
-Chicory Lane Farm (Smith property) is shown at the north end of the tract.
+The (now) Smith property is shown at the north end of the tract.

-The HouseLandowners undobtedly built dwellings on this site, although we have not found records of construction.
+History of the HouseAt some time, owners of this tract must have built dwellings, although we have not found any record of its construction.
 For example, we don't know:

 - who built the present three-story log house that we occupy

 - when it was built

 - what kinds of earlier dwellings on site might have preceded the present house